MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 1. Select the tile for the participant that you want to remove.

 1. When the tile flips over, select **Remove**.

-### Spotlight in Dynamics 365 Guides

-Dynamics 365 Guides supports [Teams spotlighting](https://support.microsoft.com/en-us/office/spotlight-someone-s-video-in-a-teams-meeting-58be74a4-efac-4e89-a212-8d198182081e).
-When someone is spotlighted in Teams, the video feed in Dynamics 365 Guides changes to show the spotlighted person.
-If the spotlighted person is the Dynamics 365 Guides user, the user will see a notification above the video feed that indicates that they've been spotlighted.

-A Dynamics 365 Guides user cannot spotlight anyone else on the call, including themselves.

 ## End a call